 This model is going to take a long time to build, so having a good work space to assemble it is important.
-We created a dedicated location with a small table and laid down a self-healing 24×36″ craft mat by Arteza:
+I created a dedicated location with a small table and laid down a self-healing 24×36″ craft mat by Arteza:

 This has a nice dark grey background with a 1″ grid, imperial rulers, and is big enough to cover the entire model.

 DeAgostini provides a basic screwdriver along with the first issue.
 However, I found that these tools are not that great, so instead I use this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

 Another screwdriver set I recently picked up is fantastic, but it does not contain any of the other tools.
 This is the iFixit Manta Driver Kit:

 This model is assembled using dozens of tiny screws.
 The screw are supplied in bags that are marked by DeAgostini based on their size and the material they drive into, such as AP, BP, CM, DM, etc. The first letter is the size and the second is the material it is meant for (P for plastic, M for metal).
 As there will be many different types of screws used keeping them organized is extremely helpful.
 And, since DeAgostini includes extra screws in every issue, you will need someplace to store them all.